diaspora/diaspora/README.markdown

 ### Google Analytics
 The analytics tracking scripts are already integrated into Octopress, all you have to do is register your site at [http://google.com/analytics/](http://google.com/analytics/).

+### Removing Third party integrations
+All third party integration is conditionally included.
+All you have to do is remove the variable from the layout and you're done.
+If you like, you can also remove the include blocks from the default layout.

 ## Style Configuration
 ### What you need to know